ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 You can educate your model by simply dragging and dropping files, or you can utilize the webcam to quickly construct a dataset of images or sounds.
 Teachable Machine ensures that your training data stays on the device by utilizing the Tensorflow.js package in your browser.

-This is a web-based application that allows you to quickly design a machine learning model without writing any code.
+This is a web-based application that allows you to quickly design a Machine Learning model without writing any code.
 You just drag and drop files containing your training data into the program and trim them as needed. **It generates a model, which you can then combine with other APIs such as the Google Speech API to create your own chatbot or whatever else you desire**.

 ### 3. Fritz AI

-**Fritz AI** was created with the goal of assisting mobile app developers in harnessing the potential of machine learning technologies.
-They can integrate their app with the platform and use the platform's machine learning APIs to train a model or obtain predictions for usage in their app.
+**Fritz AI** was created with the goal of assisting mobile app developers in harnessing the potential of Machine Learning technologies.
+They can integrate their app with the platform and use the platform's Machine Learning APIs to train a model or obtain predictions for usage in their app.

 ## An Overview of Mobile Machine Learning-

-Machine learning solutions are no longer limited to major corporations.
+Machine Learning solutions are no longer limited to major corporations.
 These solutions can be used by app developers to bring added value to their app consumers.
-Many mobile apps have used machine learning to improve their performance in critical areas such as user acquisition and engagement.
+Many mobile apps have used Machine Learning to improve their performance in critical areas such as user acquisition and engagement.

-So these are just a few examples of no-code machine learning platforms; there are many more with various features and statistics. **All of these platforms are well-managed and capable of alleviating human efforts through a sequential approach to AI and machine learning modules.**
+So these are just a few examples of no-code Machine Learning platforms; there are many more with various features and statistics. **All of these platforms are well-managed and capable of alleviating human efforts through a sequential approach to AI and Machine Learning modules.**

 ## Conclusion:-

-We can simply deduce that learning no code appears to be a godsend for both programmers and non-programmers, as it saves time, increases efficacy, and ensures reliability in all aspects._Machine learning and no-code machine learning are unquestionably changing the world's technological landscape.
+We can simply deduce that learning no code appears to be a godsend for both programmers and non-programmers, as it saves time, increases efficacy, and ensures reliability in all aspects._Machine Learning and no-code Machine Learning are unquestionably changing the world's technological landscape.
 This certainly assists developers and creators in showcasing their work in society.
 Alongside, it's making the highly tech-bound tasks easy for non-techies._

-This is all we've come up with so far, no machine learning code.
+This is all we've come up with so far, no Machine Learning code.
 I hope you enjoyed reading it.

 If you want to learn this amazing technology, enroll in the <a href="https://www.learnbay.co/data-science-course/artificial-intelligence-certification-course/" target="_blank">Advanced Artificial and ML course</a> **with dedicated placement assistance.**